Corrected Samplers for Discrete Flow Models: Additional Experiments

 {\bf Experimental setup and implementation details.} We use the FUDOKI model \citep{wang2025fudoki} for image generation ($\mc{D}=576, \abs{\mc{S}}=16384$).
 The metric-induced probability path and conditional transition rate are computed in the same way as in their work.
 We consider three sampling algorithms (\cref{alg:Euler sampler in general,alg:Time-corrected sampler in general,alg:Location-corrected sampler in general}) in our experiments.
 For the corrected samplers, we choose $m=32$ to compute numerical integrals.
 For the location-corrected sampler (\cref{alg:Location-corrected sampler in general}), we adaptively choose $j=\mc{D}/K$, where $K$ is the number of steps.
 We consider different settings of the number of steps $K$ and time threshold for the location-corrected sampler $t_\theta$ in experiments.
 We record the average sampling time (second per image) for each setting and evaluate each sampler on the GenEval benchmark.

-{\bf Performance comparison of different samplers.} The experimental results are reported in \cref{tab:t2i comparison} and \cref{tab:t2i location-corrected parameter}.
+{\bf Performance comparison of different samplers.} The experimental results are reported in \cref{tab:t2i comparison}, \cref{tab:t2i location-corrected parameter}, and \cref{tab:t2i time-corrected m}.
 From \cref{tab:t2i comparison}, we can see that the time-corrected sampler consistently outperforms the Euler sampler using a comparable sampling time, demonstrating improved accuracy without sacrificing efficiency.
-On the other hand, the location-corrected sampler achieves comparable performance to the Euler sampler using less sampling time.
+The location-corrected sampler also achieves comparable performance to the Euler sampler using less sampling time.
+We also compare our samplers against two (deterministic midpoint) high-order samplers \citep{ren2025fast}.
+When the sampling time is small (e.g., comparable to Euler with $K=8$), both RK2 and RK2-Trapezoid perform clearly worse than the time-corrected sampler.
 From the results in \cref{tab:t2i location-corrected parameter}, we observe that when the number of steps is sufficiently small (say, 4 or 8), reducing the time threshold $t_\theta$ improves accuracy, demonstrating the effectiveness of location correction.
 In contrast, when the number of steps is relatively large (say, 16 or 32), the overall GenEval score is insensitive to the choice of $t_\theta$.
+Finally, \cref{tab:t2i time-corrected m} reports the performance of the time-corrected sampler with different numbers of grid points $m$.
+The results indicate that a moderate number of grid points performs well, while overly large $m$ (64 or 128) may degrade performance.